bradfrost/atomic-design/chapter-2.md

 ## Molecules
 {% include figure.html src="../images/content/atomic-design-molecules.png" caption="" %}

 In chemistry, molecules are groups of atoms bonded together that resultantly take on new properties.
 In interfaces, **molecules are relatively simple groups of UI elements functioning together as a unit**.
-For example, a form label, search input, and button can combine them together to create a search form molecule.
+For example, a form label, search input, and button can combine to create a search form molecule.

 {% include figure.html src="../images/content/molecule-search-form.png" caption="A search form molecule is composed of a label atom, input atom, and button atom." %}

 When combined, these abstract atoms suddenly have purpose.
-The label atom now defines the input atom.
-Clicking the button atom now submits the form.
-The result is a simple, portable, reusable component that can be dropped in anywhere site search functionality is needed.
+The label atom defines the input atom.
+Clicking the button atom submits the form.
+The result is a simple, portable, reusable component that can drop in anywhere site search functionality is needed.

 Now, assembling elements into simple functioning groups is something we've always done to construct user interfaces.
 But dedicating a stage in the atomic design methodology to these relatively simple components provides us a few key insights.